In partnership with OUTpatients and Macmillan Cancer Support

 • If you take masculinising hormone therapy

-There is not a lot of information about cancer risks of masculinising hormone treatment.
+There is not a lot of information about cancer risks of masculinising hormone treatment if you were assigned female at birth.
 But it is not thought to increase your risk of cancer.
+It is still important to be aware of possible signs or symptoms of cancer.

 If you have a vagina, cervix, womb or ovaries, you should tell your GP if you often have a bloated or swollen tummy, or if it does not go away.
 Also tell your GP if you have unexpected or heavy vaginal bleeding.
 We have more detailed information about symptoms of cervical, ovarian and womb cancer.

 If you have a cervix, you should go for regular cervical screening.
-Jo’s Trust have information about cervical screening for trans and non-binary people.
+Find out more from CRUK about screening for trans and non-binary people.

 • If you were assigned female at birth and have had chest reconstruction (top surgery)